cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 :::tip
-By setting the `consumer-pub-key`, a validator can both opt in to a chain as well as assign a public key on a consumer chain.
-Note that a validator can always issue a [key assignment](../features/key-assignment.md) at a later stage to assign a new consumer public key on a chain.
+By setting the `consumer-pub-key`, a validator can both opt in to a chain and assign a public key on a consumer chain.
+Note that a validator can always [assign](../features/key-assignment.md) a new consumer key at a later stage.
 The key-assignment [rules](../features/key-assignment.md#rules) still apply when setting `consumer-pub-key` when opting in.
 :::